mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/prepare-apps/index.md

 #### Alerting

-Custom `alertmanager` [configurations](https://docs.d2iq.com/dkp/konvoy/1.8/monitoring/#notify-prometheus-alerts-in-slack) must be copied or re-created [manually](https://docs.d2iq.com/dkp/kommander/2.0/monitoring/#notify-prometheus-alerts-in-slack).
-You can do this before adapting Prometheus, so that there is no time interval when the alertmanager is not configured.
+Custom `alertmanager` [configurations](/dkp/konvoy/1.8/monitoring/#notify-prometheus-alerts-in-slack) must be copied or re-created [manually](/dkp/kommander/2.1/monitoring/#notify-prometheus-alerts-in-slack).
+You can do this before adapting Prometheus, so that there is no time interval when the `alertmanager` is not configured.

 #### Custom ServiceMonitor objects

 You should copy or re-create ServiceMonitors using the label `release: kube-prometheus-stack` instead of `release: prometheus-kubeaddons`.
 This can be done before processing, using different names or namespaces for the new objects.
 Alternatively, you could just re-label any existing ServiceMonitors before or after the processing, but this will introduce an interval where Prometheus is running but the ServiceMonitors have no effect.
-After the Prometheus-operator in the adapted Prometheus starts, it only looks at ServiceMonitor objects with `release: kube-prometheus-stack` label, and it ignores ServiceMonitors with the old label until they are relabeled.
+After the Prometheus-operator in the adapted Prometheus starts, it only looks at ServiceMonitor objects with `release: kube-prometheus-stack` label, and it ignores ServiceMonitors with the old label until they are re-labeled.

-There are two ways to adapt ServiceMonitors created using Helm values of the Addon:
+You can use two ways to adapt ServiceMonitors created using Helm values of the Addon:

 -   Create new standalone ServiceMonitor resources with the label `release: kube-prometheus-stack`.
 This can be done before processing.